RaspAP/raspap-docs/docs/wireguard.md

 The former is used to configure the local (server) side of the VPN tunnel.
 The latter peer configuration is generated as a QR code on the **Peer** tab.
 Clients such as mobile devices may scan the QR code to transfer `client.conf` and import it into an associated WireGuard client application.

+!!! note "Note"
-> :information_source: **Note:** For this experimental release, a single peer configuration may be created.
+    For this experimental release, a single peer configuration may be created.
 The ability to manage multiple peer configurations is on the project roadmap.

 Your peer will need to have WireGuard installed as well.
 For installing WireGuard on other systems, please see Wireguard's [website](https://www.wireguard.com/install/).